Optimize Requests

 or403

-Understanding status codes
+Understanding error codes

 Using exponential backoff to handle errors